Using exceptions in Perl 6

 X::IO occurs, then the message

-some kind of IO exception was caught! will be displayed.
+some kind of IO exception was caught! will be sent to stderr, which is what

 To handle all exceptions, use a